tanzilli/ledpanel/README.md

-#Simple Linux driver for a 32x32 RGB led panel
+#Linux driver for a 32x32 RGB led panel

 Bit banging driver to manage a RGB led panel using the [Arieta G25 Linux Embedded SoM](http://www.acmesystems.it/arietta)